 CI/CD pipelines streamline the software development process by automating key stages, allowing for faster and more reliable deployment of changes.

-It's one thing to know what CI/CD Pipelines is, but that is worthless if you don't know why you should know what CI/CD pipelines are in the first place.
+It's one thing to know what CI/CD Pipelines is, but that is worthless if you don't know why you should know what a code repository is in the first place.
 Let's break down the importance of this tech term based on two high-level categories.
 We'll walk through an explanation as well as provide a score, 1-10, that shows you how much you should care about CI/CD Pipelines.

 If you do not have a product yet, CI/CD pipelines may not be as crucial.
 However, it's still beneficial to understand the concept, as it will become increasingly important as your product moves through development stages.
 Familiarizing yourself with CI/CD pipelines early on can help you better plan your development process and set up a strong foundation for future growth.